Pension Bible

 • Auto-enrolment requires a minimum employer contribution of 3% of qualifying earnings.
 This contribution goes into the workplace pension, not a SIPP.
 [The Pensions Regulator]

 This is factual information, not financial advice.
-If you're unsure what's right for your situation, speak to an FCA-regulated financial adviser.
+If you need a personal recommendation, speak to an FCA-regulated financial adviser.